 The walkout, which lasted for 17 minutes to memorialize the 17 lives lost during the Stoneman Douglas shooting, started at 10 a.m. on Wednesday, March 14.
 Students and teachers that choose to participate exited their classrooms and met with the other protesters until they converged out in front of the school.
 Upon meeting, the student body was directed by senior Billy Hernandez on the form the protest would take.

 Even with low attendance, not all of the students that came to school participated in the walkout.
 Some attended school but did not join in the walkout, fearing that if a shooting did occur, it would happen with the all of the student body congregated together.
-Some students with more conservative ideals chose not to partake in the demonstrations, as they wanted to remember the lives lost and stand against gun violence without protesting their gun rights guaranteed by the Second Amendment.
+Other students, that hold conservative ideals, chose not to partake in the demonstrations, as they wanted to remember the lives lost and stand against gun violence without protesting their gun rights guaranteed by the Second Amendment.